 Do not add anything to the oil.
-The recommended oils with the starburst symbol that meet GM Standard GM6094M are all you need for good performance and engine protection.
+The recommended oils with the starburst symbol that meet GM Standard GM6094M are all that is needed for good performance and engine protection.

 Engine oil system flushes are not recommended and could cause engine damage not covered by the vehicle warranty.